-Appeals beyond the department level may be presented to the Complaints, Grievances, Appeals and Academic Freedom (CGAAF) Committee (see section I.E. of the Faculty Senate Bylaws).
+Appeals beyond the department level may be presented to the Complaints, Grievances, Appeals and Academic Freedom (CGAAF) Committee (see section I.E., of the Faculty Senate Articles & Bylaws).
 As in all processes involving the evaluation of personnel, mechanisms for merit evaluation appeals beyond the department level are established on this campus.
-Your attention is directed to the UW-System Administrative Code, the local UWL Faculty Rules, and the UWL Faculty Handbook.
+Your attention is directed to the UW System Administrative Code, and the UWL Faculty Handbook.